CityOfBoston/PolygonQuerier/README.md

 Many sources of point-based spatial data do not natively support queries that return all data points within a polygon/multipolygon area of interest.
 In particular, web-based APIs for point-of-interest location data (e.g. from companies like Google, Bing, Yelp, etc.) tend to support only nearest-neighbor queries, returning a subset of points of interest that are nearest to a given set of coordinates.
 This works well for applications like navigation, routing, and web search.
 However, for other applications, it's desirable to pull all available point-of-interest data from within a bounded area of interest, not just for a circular area around a single point.

 PolygonQuerier is a tool that executes nearest-neighbor queries iteratively until the circular-area results from those queries sufficiently cover an area of interest.
 In order to do this efficiently, PolygonQuerier repeatedly calculates the pole of inaccessibility of the area of interest (the point within it that is farthest away from any edge) as it gets covered by results.
-The above animation shows how PolygonQuerier successively calculates poles of inaccessibility of an area of interest (in this case, the city of Boston) in order to gradually cover the entire city with results from a point-of-interest data source using nearest-neighbor queries.
+The above animation shows how PolygonQuerier successively calculates poles of inaccessibility within the city of Boston in order to gradually cover the entire city with results from a point-of-interest data source using nearest-neighbor queries.

 ## Setup

-PolygonQuerier is not currently published on any package managers like PyPI or conda.
+PolygonQuerier is not currently published on any Python package managers like PyPI or conda.
 To use it in your code, download or clone this repository locally.
-You will also need to have the following packages installed on your version of Python for PolygonQuerier to function: numpy, matplotlib, pyproj, shapely, h3.
+You will also need to have the numpy, matplotlib, pyproj, shapely, and h3 packages installed on your version of Python 3.x for PolygonQuerier to function.

 To initialize a PolygonQuerier, you must pass in a WKT string representing your area of interest.
 You must also specify a tolerance in kilometers indicating the maximum acceptable degree of imprecision when calculating successive poles of inaccessibility.
 An optional third parameter allows you to specify the integer EPSG code of the coordinate reference system that your WKT string uses.
 By default, PolygonQuerier assumes that your WKT string uses latitude/longitude (EPSG:4326) coordinates.
 ```